CalvinNeo/tidb-engine-ext/readme.md

 `ComputeHash`/`VerifyHash` are used to check consistency.
 However, they rely on a Rocksdb-based implementatiob storage layer.
 Those commands can also be filtered by `pre_exec` observer.

-However executing normal-write or some other admin commands won't change region meta, the decision of persisting can be pushed down to `engine-store`.
+However, executing normal-write or some other admin commands won't change region meta, the decision of persisting can be pushed down to `engine-store`.
 We introduce a `post_exec` observer in TiKV, which tells TiKV to do a `commit` right after we finished executing these commands.

 When the region in the current store is illegal or pending removal, TiKV will execute a `destroy-peer` task to clean useless data, which will also be observed by proxy and reported to engine-store.

 When maintaining DWAL, it's practical to batch raft msg before fsync as long as latency is tolerable to reduce IOPS(mainly in RaftEngine) and make it system-friendly with poor performance.

 #### ReadIndex

 According to the basic transaction log replication, a leader peer must commit or apply each writing action before returning success ACK to the client.
 When any peer tries to respond to queries, it should get the latest committed index from the leader and wait until the apply-state caught up to ensure it has enough context.
 For learners/followers or even leaders, the `Read Index` is a practical choice to check the latest `Lease` because it's easy to make any peer of region group provide read service under the same logic as the overhead of read-index itself is insignificant.

 #### Apply Snapshot

 When the leader peer has reclaimed related raft log or other peers can not proceed with RSM in the current context, other peers can request a region snapshot from the leader.
 However, the region snapshot data, whose format is TiKV's `SST` file, is not usually used by other storage systems directly.
 The standard process has been divided into several parts to accelerate the speed of applying region snapshot data: